IsmaelKP2/sfx-tf-demo/README.md

 - Apache
 - Splunk Enterprise

-Each Instance has Infrastructure Monitoring 'recievers' configured to match the services running on them.
+Each Instance has Infrastructure Monitoring 'receivers' configured to match the services running on them.
 The configuration for each monitor is deployed via its own specific agent_config.yaml file.

 ## Proxied Instances